micahhahn/elm-safe-recursion/README.md

     ) initTree
 ```

-If you squint this roughly looks like the straightforward recursive algorithm with the "base" and "recursive" cases called out explicitly with a little bit of glue.

-Let's break down how this works piece by piece.
+For more details on the types and functions involved and why this works check out the `Recursion` module.